tristan3214/all_phot/README.md

 1. There is only one glaring limitation to the program.
 That is the fact that this program is intended to look at images of the same field that may be across different days measuring the same number of stars.
 This means that one can not take two completely different fields wanting to measure a different number of stars in each.
 However, I suppose, one could still use this program on completely different fields as long as they measure the same amount of stars in each.

 2. A subtle detail is that that during the root string list size checking it does not make sure there is either only one or as many values in the arguements that can have either one specification or many.
 Those are paramter arguements like low clip and high clip.

+3. When I run the program myself using the given command on my own installation of Ureka I am able to run it in a instance of pyraf with a bang, !, symbol at the beginning.
+However, this is not the case for the UW astronomy computer labs.
+Make sure on the UW astro. lab computers you are not in an instance of pyraf only that you are in a Ureka terminal.

 #Future Work
 1. Get the name of the person that originally wrote easy_phot and give them the proper credit since that is the back bone in the all_phot scrip.